wmo-im/iwxxm-translation/README.md

 -->
 <iwxxm:Report />
 ```
+The comments in these XML documents are for illustrating how TAC forms (or portions thereof) are translated into IWXXM XML.
+There should
+be no expectation that such comments will appear in operational IWXXM XML products produced by member states.

 # TAC Guidelines
 Only ICAO-compliant TAC messages will be accepted into this repository.
 There are many TAC messages being produced that have formatting errors, regional content, and other issues that can not be represented in IWXXM.
 The focus of this repository is on standard ICAO data exchanges.